Republican U.S. health plan clears first hurdles, fate uncertain

 "The time is now," said Ryan, who long has been the target of criticism of some conservatives.
 "This is the closest we will ever get to repealing and replacing Obamacare," Ryan added.

+McConnell had a similar message for fellow Republicans: "We need to deliver."

-McConnell had a similar message, saying, "We need to get into a governing mode and start thinking about actually achieving something rather than just kind of sparring."
+"When you have a president of a different party, you can freelance all you want to," McConnell told an event sponsored by the Politico news organization.
+"We need to get into a governing mode and start thinking about actually achieving something rather than just kind of sparring," McConnell added.

+The bill proposes changes in Medicaid funding that could hurt smaller, less diverse health insurers, Fitch Ratings said on Thursday, and the unintended, unforeseen consequences of a bill this size are likely to create uncertainty for all health insurers.

+With doctors, hospitals, seniors, health plans, Democrats, governors and conservative Republicans against the bill, it may not make it out of the House, Mario Molina, chief executive of managed care company Molina Healthcare, said in an interview.

 "Trumpcare is a loser for just about all of America, unless you're in the top 1 percent," Senate Democratic Leader Chuck Schumer said.

+Trump met with leaders of conservative groups on Wednesday but they remained opposed to key elements of the legislation.
+Vice President Mike Pence and Health and Human Services Secretary Tom Price held a series of meetings with lawmakers to try to win over Republicans.

-The House Budget Committee next Wednesday is due to merge the provisions approved by the two committees into one bill to be voted on by the full House before it goes to the Senate.
-Republican leaders are eyeing April for congressional passage of the bill.
+Once the two committees have approved their parts of the legislation, the House Budget Committee is expected to merge them into one bill to be voted on by the full House.
+Republicans are eyeing mid-April for passage of the bill.

 But White House spokesman Sean Spicer expressed confidence in the legislation's prospects.
 "We're not jamming this down people's throat," Spicer said.
 "This bill will land on the president's desk.
 He will sign it.
 We will repeal Obamacare."

-The Brookings Institution think tank forecast that the nonpartisan Congressional Budget Office, expected early next week to release its closely watched assessment of the bill's cost and coverage implications, would conclude that at least 15 million people would lose health insurance.

-Credit rating agency Standard & Poor's earlier estimated 6-10 million people could lose health insurance coverage.
+The credit rating agency Standard & Poor's has estimated 6 million to 10 million people could lose health insurance coverage under the Republican plan.

-Before the Energy and Commerce Committee vote, conservatives at the request of the panel's chairman withdrew an amendment sponsored by Republican Joe Barton that would move up by two years, to next Jan.
-1, the end of the Medicaid expansion.
-Barton said he planned to try to offer the amendment on the House floor.

-Committee Chairman Greg Walden hailed the unanimity of Republicans on the committee in approving the bill.

-The bill's proposed changes in Medicaid funding could hurt smaller, less diverse health insurers, Fitch Ratings said, and the unintended, unforeseen consequences of a bill this size are likely to create uncertainty for all health insurers.

-With doctors, hospitals, seniors, health plans, Democrats, some governors and conservative Republicans against the bill, it may not make it out of the House, Mario Molina, chief executive of managed care company Molina Healthcare, said in an interview.
+The Republican legislation would replace Obamacare's income-based subsidies to help people obtain medical coverage with a system of fixed tax credits to coax people to buy private insurance on the open market, end the financial penalty for not having health insurance, reverse most Obamacare taxes and end the Medicaid expansion.

+The plan's cost and its impact on nationwide health insurance coverage remained unknown, with the nonpartisan Congressional Budget Office not expected to give its assessment until early next week.

+America's Health Insurance Plans, which represents Anthem Inc and other insurers, said tax credits for the individual insurance market did not go far enough.

-(Additional reporting by Susan Heavey, Doina Chiacu, Caroline Humer and Lewis Krauskopf; Writing by Will Dunham; Editing by Lisa Von Ahn and Tom Brown)
+(Additional reporting by David Morgan, Brendan O'Brien, Susan Heavey and Doina Chiacu; Writing by Nick Tattersall and Will Dunham; Editing by Lisa Von Ahn and Tom Brown)